Who tends to find it here

 A note for families living far from this life

 This collective is built by people sitting with exactly those questions.
-The adhan will be the rhythm of the day.
+The adhan will shape the rhythm of the day.
 The jamaah will be your neighbours.
-Whether you belong here is something only you can answer — but if reading this felt less like reading and more like remembering, that is worth paying attention to.
+Whether you belong here is something only you can answer — but if something in you felt recognised by what you have read, that is worth paying attention to.